 Similarly, your choice of minor should follow from your interests.
 Minors in foreign languages, public policy, women's or men's studies, international relations, child advocacy, and a host of others serve pre-health students well.
 The Health Professions Minor is a popular option, but is not required.

-Your faculty advisor and pre-health advisor are here to help you fashion an academic program that fits your interests and abilities while satisfying the prerequisites for admission to professional or graduate programs.
+Your faculty adviser and pre-health adviser are here to help you fashion an academic program that fits your interests and abilities while satisfying the prerequisites for admission to professional or graduate programs.

 AP or IB Credit